-The Penn-Anthracite Section is a vibrant group serving the following Central and Eastern Pennsylvania Counties:
+The Penn-Anthracite Section is a vibrant group serving the following Central and Eastern Pennsylvania Counties, and the State of New Jersey:

 The American Institute of Mining Engineers was founded in 1871 at a meeting at the Wyoming Valley Hotel on South River Street in Wilkes-Barre.
 Present at this meeting were a group of 22 mining engineers, mostly from the area of today's Pennsylvania Anthracite Section of the Society of Mining Engineers Carbon, Columbia, Dauphin, Lackawanna, Luzerne, Lycoming, Montour, Northumberland, Schuylkill, Sullivan, and Wyoming Counties in Northeastern Pennsylvania.
 After the three-day meeting there were 71 members of AIME.